Maria Valtorta Readers' Group, March 2025 (Updated 4/29/25)

 "These, too, will expiate till the end of the ages their sins of haughtiness, envy, spite, injustice and, above all, their lack of charity towards their neighbor—that is, toward you [Maria], and toward all those souls who, through the work, would have found faith again and, hence, Life and eternal Salvation."

-These words are particularly striking when considering that the clerics mentioned here were, in comparison to figures like Cardinal Fernández and many modernist prelates in the Vatican, relatively orthodox.
-The former clergy did not promote modernism, sodomy, or heresy as far as we know, and they remained faithful to basic Catholic dogma and Church practices.
+These words are particularly striking when considering that the clerics mentioned here were orthodox, unlike figures like Cardinal Fernández and many modernist prelates in the Vatican.
+The former clergy did not promote modernism, sodomy, or heresy as far as we know, and they remained faithful to Catholic dogma and Church practices.
 The severity of this dictation, however, suggests that even their failure to support Valtorta's revelations will be met with stern judgment.
-This other dictation is even sterner.Like the rest of Valtorta's writings, these dictations must be evaluated objectively and according to the criteria of the Church to determine if they are divinely inspired or might contain error from the human instrument herself (Valtorta).
-Personally, we believe these accounts are an accurate transcription of supernatural dictations.
-Regardless, these have historic importance, and are profoundly interesting to speculate on their relevance, as history plays out, particularly in modern times.
+This other dictation is even sterner.Lastly, in this dictation, Our Lord speaks of how He remains a "sign of contradiction" (Luke 2:34) even in our time, and affirms that those who mock or obstruct His divinely appointed work—given to aid the many in great need—will face severe punishment in the life to come:13

 1. Dicastery for the Doctrine of the Faith, Press Release Regarding the Writings of Maria Valtorta, February 22, 2025.
 Accessed March 5, 2025.